That’s right, in a world where everyone has information at their fingertips customer attention is harder to capture and keep more than ever before.

 Marketing through sheer volume of content simply doesn’t work towards building a successful business anymore.

-Everyone, including your customers, are being bombarded by tons of media trying to capture their attention.
+Everyone, including your customers, are being bombarded by tons of media trying to capture their attention, the attention economy is here.

 How do you get people’s attention anymore?